Research overview

 The Arts of Leading Conference 2019

-The Arts of Leading Seminar Series with TORCH
+The Arts of Leading Seminar Series

 In Oxford, we have partnered with TORCH (The Oxford Research Centre in the Humanities) to host a series of Arts of Leading seminars with contributors from philosophy, history, fine art, theology, and classics.
-We have also joined with the Engaging with the Humanities programme at the Saïd Business School to host events with Ian Kaier on “The sound of silence: reading a monochrome” and Dominic Scott on “Models of leadership in Plato.”
+We have also collaborated with the "Engaging with the Humanities" programme at the Saïd Business School to host events with Ian Kaier on “The sound of silence: reading a monochrome” and Dominic Scott on “Models of leadership in Plato.”